Celayix Home » How to Prevent Workplace Violence in Healthcare

 Why are healthcare workers at risk from workplace violence?

-Patients’ extreme behaviour frequently causes workplace violence in healthcare.
-Because diagnoses vary and do not always result in aggressive behaviour, the situations are unpredictable.
-Patient agitation is caused by various factors, including pain, a dismal diagnosis, and disease progression.
+4. Patients’ extreme behavior frequently causes workplace violence in healthcare.
+Because diagnoses vary and do not always result in aggressive behavior, the situations are unpredictable.
+Various factors, including pain, a dismal diagnosis, and disease progression, cause patient agitation.
 As a result, they act out, resulting in assaults and attacks on healthcare workers.

 Lack of Reporting